Delhi govt forms volunteer-based committees to take care of 500 tricolours it is installing | Education

 Delhi govt forms volunteer-based committees to take care of 500 tricolours it is installing

-Delhi Chief Minister Arvind Kejriwal on Saturday said his government has formed volunteers-based committees to look after all the 500 high-mast tricolours that are being installed on flagpoles across the city under its Deshbhakti Budget.He added that each Tiranga Samman Samiti must mobilise an army of 1,000 young volunteers and commit themselves to social welfare works.Each flags condition will be monitored, cared for by respective five-member Tiranga Samman Samiti in Delhi.
+Delhi Chief Minister Arvind Kejriwal Saturday said his government has formed volunteers-based committees to look after all the 500 high-mast tricolours that are being installed across the city under its Deshbhakti Budget.He added that each Tiranga Samman Samiti will have five members and they must mobilise an army of 1,000 young volunteers in their areas and commit to social welfare works.Each flags condition will be monitored, cared for by respective five-member Tiranga Samman Samiti in Delhi.

 - Country: